bookofproofs/bookofproofs.github.io/_sources/history/19th-century/plucker.md

 9. Solved the invariant problem of second-order binary forms with 12 parameters.
 10. Found new applications of the calculus of variations.

 Born 16 July 1801, Elberfeld (now Wuppertal), Duchy of Berg (now Germany).
-Died 22 May1868, Bonn, Germany.
+Died 22 May 1868, Bonn, Germany.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Plucker/)